auto3t/docs/mkdocs/docs/people/people-detail.md

 # People detail Page

-Each person has a detail page with additional configuratio options.
+Each person has a detail page with additional configuration options.

-If there are missing IDs, an edit button will show so you can manually add the coresponding ID.
+If there are missing IDs, an edit button will show so you can manually add the corresponding ID.
 Make sure you populate any missing IDs if you want to track a person.

 - Tracking Movies: Automatically add movies where this person has a credit and with the release date in the future from "now" as tracking.
 - Tracking TV: Automatically add TV Shows with this person as cast credit and a premier date in the future from "now" as tracking.